cloudpbx/fullstack_example/README.md

 ## Usage

-You can create, retrieve, update, or delete todos with the following commands:
+You can create, retrieve, update, or delete languages with the following commands:

 ### Create a Language